1. Home

 Like adjectives and adverbs, prepositional phrases add meaning to the nouns and verbs in our sentences.
-There are two prepositional phrases in the following sentence:
+Take a look at the two prepositional phrases in the following sentence:

-The steamy air in the kitchen reeked of stale beer.
+The steamy air in the kitchen reeked of stale food.

-The first prepositional phrase--in the kitchen--modifies the noun air; the second--of stale beer--modifies the verb reeked.
-The two phrases provide information that helps us to understand the sentence.
+The first prepositional phrase -- in the kitchen -- modifies the noun air; the second -- of stale food --modifies the verb reeked.
+The two phrases provide information that helps us understand the sentence as a whole.

-A prepositional phrase has two basic parts: a preposition plus a noun or a pronoun that serves as the object of the preposition.
+A prepositional phrase has two basic parts: a preposition plus one or more nouns or pronouns that serve as the object of the preposition.
 A preposition is a word that shows how a noun or a pronoun is related to another word in a sentence.
-The common prepositions are listed in the table at the bottom of this page.
+The common prepositions are listed in the table at the end of this article.

-Prepositional phrases may do more than just add minor details to a sentence: they may, in fact, be needed for a sentence to make sense.
+Prepositional phrases often do more than just add minor details to a sentence: sometimes they're needed for a sentence to make sense.
 Consider the vagueness of this sentence without prepositional phrases:

 The workers gather a rich variety and distribute it.